ClearLoadSave/supreme-octo-barnacle/README.md

 # supreme-octo-barnacle
-2D game made with pure Java
+## A 2D game made with pure Java

 Used the name because it was recommended by GitHub

 Why, you got a problem with that?

-*Game Details
+Game Details

 Old Pokemon style game
 Shitty graphics